sw1zpwr/whitebit-api/Private/http-private-v4-trade-doc.md

         "dealMoney": "0",                 // executed amount in money "dealStock": "0",                 // executed amount in stock "left": "2.241379",               // unexecuted amount in stock "makerFee": "0.001",              // maker fee ratio.
-If the number less than 0.0001 - its rounded to zero
+If the number less than 0.0001 - it will be rounded to zero
         "market": "BTC_USDT",             // currency market
         "orderId": 3686033640,            // unexecuted order ID
         "price": "7900",                  // unexecuted order price
         "side": "buy",                    // type of order
         "takerFee": "0.001",              // taker fee ratio.
-If the number less than 0.0001 - its rounded to zero
+If the number less than 0.0001 - it will be rounded to zero
         "timestamp": 1594605801.49815,    // current timestamp of unexecuted order "type": "limit"                   // unexecuted order type
     },